Is Your Neck Size a Warning Sign for Diabetes or Heart Risk?

 1. Use a soft measuring tape.

-2. Stand up straight, shoulders relaxed, head in a neutral position (don’t tilt up or down).
+2. Stand upright, shoulders relaxed, head in a neutral Frankfurt plane.

 5. Take the measurement at the end of a normal breath.

-6. For consistency, take it twice and record the average.
+6. Repeat twice and record the average for consistency.

 What a larger neck might mean (simple, research-backed)